 What Dental Treatment Should You Avoid?

-You must make sure that your dentist has your necessary pregnancy details as medications and dental x-rays can cause issues for the foetus.
+You must make sure that your dentist has your necessary pregnancy details as medications and dental x-rays can cause issues for the fetus.
 The Department of Health advises that amalgam fillings shouldn’t be removed during pregnancy.

-When Should You Call the Dentist for Gum Bleeding during Pregnancy?
+When Should You Call the Dentist for Gum Bleeding During Pregnancy?